It’s July. And I’m thinking about Christmas.

 Save with Grocery Store Apps

-Ibotta or Checkout 51.
-Both of these are ways to scan your grocery receipts (Target, Dollar General, Kroger, Walmart), and earn cash back that can be paid out as a gift card.
-I wrote a more detailed post about both of these free apps and you can read about them here.
+Ibotta is my app of choice.
+This allows you to scan your grocery receipts (Target, Dollar General, Kroger, Walmart), and earn cashback that can be paid out as a gift card.
+I personally love trading mine in for a Starbucks card.
+I wrote a more detailed post about these free apps and you can read about them here.

 Rent Out Your Things to Make Extra Money